enabledhq/enabledhq.github.io/_posts/2016-11-24-pre-commerce.md

 ![social commerce]({{site.baseurl}}/images/img_pretail_buybutton.jpg)
 *Source: [AWG](http://awgadvertising.com/coffee-with-cart-924-recap/)*

-Also, check out this list of social commerce definitions for your reference.
+_Also, check out this list of [social commerce definitions](http://heidicohen.com/what-is-social-commerc/) for your reference._

 It’s more accurate and even beneficial to make pre-commerce a category of its own because it involves more than just the selling mechanisms.

 Pre-commerce touches other areas of the business, from product innovation (concept, ideation), supply chain management, to marketing and sales.

-Social commerce
-Pre-commerce
-Trying to expand the reach, increase revenue for existing products Also hoping to build awareness, but the main objective is product development Present-oriented
-Future-oriented
-Main technology enabler: social networks
-A mixture of enablers, such as crowdfunding platforms, owned media (company’s website), mass media, social networks Differences between the two
+*Differences between the two*

-Does it work like a Marketing stunt?
+## Does it work like a Marketing stunt?
 While most campaigns on platforms like Kickstarter employ social media to trigger the viral effect, pre-commerce is not a short-term, quick-win kind of tactic.

 Remember Cadbury’s vegemite chocolate?
-While the whole campaign had some pre-commerce flavours (as the vegemite chocolate actually got manufactured), it was mostly a “marketing thing.”
+While the whole campaign had some pre-commerce flavours (as the vegemite chocolate actually got manufactured), it was mostly a “[marketing thing](http://www.adnews.com.au/news/vegemite-flavoured-chocolate-is-a-thing-a-marketing-thing).”

-A tweet from Cadbury back in 2015 to promote their campaign Why?
+*A tweet from Cadbury back in 2015 to promote their campaign*

+Why?
 Because unless those people who joined the social media conversation around hashtag #ChocPlusWhat put in $2 to get the vegemite chocolate first when it came out, they were only giving Cadbury their two cents on the matter.

 More importantly, Cadbury might have already planned to make this chocolate flavour and the campaign’s purposes were to:

 1. Stir excitement/debate/curiosity pre-launch
-2. Cause a short-term sales surge
+1. Cause a short-term sales surge
-3. Cause a brand uplift (either short or long-term)
+1. Cause a brand uplift (either short or long-term)

 In a marketing sense, pre-commerce shares purpose #1 and #3.
 But the underlying thinking is to jump in before the traditional product life cycle kicks in, as shown below.